richdizz/microsoft-graph-bot-quickstart-node/README.md

 ![Animated gif of Quickstart project run in the Bot Emulator](https://github.com/richdizz/microsoft-graph-bot-quickstart-luis/blob/master/Images/MsftGraphBotQuickStartLUIS.gif?raw=true)

 ## Going further
 The first step in going further would be to register your own appliation at [https://apps.dev.office.com](https://apps.dev.office.com).
 This will allow you to play with different scopes and Microsoft Graph endpoints.
-You should also create your own LUIS model at [LUIS](https://www.luis.ai/).
-The LUIS model referenced in the code has been exported and added to the solution for your reference - [MsftGraphBotQuickStartLUIS.json](https://github.com/richdizz/microsoft-graph-bot-quickstart-luis/blob/master/MsftGraphBotQuickStartLUIS/MsftGraphBotQuickStartLUIS.json).
 It is also recommended you experiment with the bot in real Bot Framework channels (vs the emulator).
 The Bot Framework supports a number of channels, including Facebook Messenger, Microsoft Teams, Skype, and much more.
 You can register a bot at [https://bots.botframework.com](https://bots.botframework.com).

-An easy addition to the solution would be to query thumbnails for the files that come back.
-You can read more about OneDrive's thumbnail API in the Microsoft Graph [HERE](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/item_list_thumbnails).